Which PTSD Treatments Have Been Studied?

 Three of the four recommended medications for PTSD are SSRIs (sertraline, paroxetine, and fluoxetine).
 Venlafaxine, a selective norepinephrine reuptake inhibitor (SNRI), is also recommended.
 See the National Center for PTSD website for more information about Medications for PTSD.

 By clicking on each slice, you can dig deeper to see the specific medications examined in studies within the PTSD-Repository.
+For more information about the medications in the PTSD-Repository, see the PTSD Medications data story.

 This free online tool helps you see how different treatments measure up against one another.
 It also gives you tips on how to work with your provider to decide on a treatment.
 You can watch videos of providers explaining how treatments work, build a chart to compare the treatments you like the most, and print a personalized summary.